Blog

 Development partners

 Over the years, Exact has always worked with partners to develop the software.
 Exact has also always benefited greatly from innovation partners that enrich Exact's technology, via the software development kit (SDK), its own customisation and links with external solutions and, more recently, APIs and web services.
 As a result, the partner channel has been able to develop all kinds of add-ons and customised solutions for Exact.
 This offers customers new opportunities to expand the use of Exact and get even more out of their investments.
-Since 2012, these solutions have also been actively shown through the Exact App Center.
+Since 2012, these solutions have also been actively shown through the Exact Online App Store.

 Data, artificial intelligence, machine learning...
 What comes next